 4. Instructing us

-4.1 Instructing us: We can, at our discretion, accept instructions (including by way of secure messaging via Internet Banking and by way of Internet Banking accessed on the Mobile Portal to make Payments using Internet Banking from you, your Authorised Signatory, or your Mobile Device.
+4.1 Instructing us: We can, at our discretion, accept instructions (including by way of secure messaging via Internet Banking and by way of Internet Banking accessed on the Mobile Portal) to make Payments using Internet Banking from you, your Authorised Signatory, or your Mobile Device.
 You authorise us to act, and acknowledge that we will rely on those instructions.
-We are not required to ask about or confirm any instructions with you, but we may choose to do so, and we are not required to take additional steps to verify instructions made using Login Details, NetGuard Device, or Mobile Authentication, regardless of any existing Account Operating Authorities.
+We are not required to ask about or confirm any instructions with you, but we may choose to do so, and we are not required to take additional steps to verify instructions made using Login Details, NetGuard Device, or Two-Step Authentication regardless of any existing Account Operating Authorities.

 4.2 Declining instructions: We can decline to act on instructions where we consider we have a good reason to do so (for example, where acting on such instructions might result in a breach of law, the instructions are unclear or contradictory, or we suspect the instructions are unauthorised, forged or fraudulent).